 - Enter the following and click OK: %appdata%\rsilauncher

-- Select and delete the following folders: GPUCache and Cache.
+Select and delete the following folders: "Local Storage" and Cache.

-- Run the Launcher or our site and Account to try logging in.
-Your authenticator code should work.
+Try to authenticate the Launcher or our site and Account to try logging in.

-It's possible you have your cookies blocked on your browser.
+It's possible you have your cookies blocked by your browser or a third party application.
 This can affect your Launcher too.
-Check the cookie settings in your browser.
+Check the cookie settings in your browser and anti-malware/anti-virus applications.
 This article can help with information for all major web browsers: https://www.wikihow.com/Enable-Cookies-in-Your-Internet-Web-Browser

 Clear your browser cache